-One or two negative employees can wreak havoc in the workplace.
+One or two negative employees can wreak havoc and create workplace negativity.
 The result of pessimism, less-than-professional behavior, absenteeism, tardiness, or a flat-out bad attitude can jeopardize the harmonious environment that you worked so hard to cultivate.

 A few common reasons for experiencing workplace negativity might include:

 - A lack of challenging work to satisfy their skills, education and experience

 - A feeling of stagnation, such as not receiving a promotion after a substantial length of time

 - An insufficient level of recognition when meeting and exceeding job performance standards

 These are just a few of the reasons that our staffing solutions team has gathered over the years regarding workplace negativity.
 Any one of these—or any other possible reason—may lay the groundwork in your efforts toward finding and implementing a negativity solution for your office.

 Now that you have a few ideas as to why you might have recently picked up on a disturbance in the workplace, it is time to find and work in a reasonable solution.

 One of the essential approaches to minimizing workplace negativity is treating your workplace environment as a whole.
 Of course, there are instances when you need to tend to one or two employees’ specific issues.
 However, for the most part, you can avoid developing an overriding negative workplace by regularly taking the temperature of your office environment.

 What can be done to help quash negative attitudes?